Direct-to-Card Card PrintingMay 14, 2014

-There are drawbacks however.
-The two most important issues in relation to the purchase of a card printer, are print head scratching and poor print quality.
+There are drawbacks, however.
+The two most critical issues in relation to the purchase of a card printer, are print head scratching and poor print quality.

 While these issues are not as troublesome as they were 15 years ago, they are still a factor to be aware of.

 Print Head Scratches: When the print head pushes the ribbon against the card and the card is moving back and forth across the head any foreign material such as a grain of sand, or gritty dust can scratch the print head.
 A print head scratch will be seen as a thin white line across the printing length of the card (typically the long edge).
 Depending on where the scratch is it may not cause a problem, but if it is through the middle of a photo or persons name, the print head will need to be replaced at a cost of $700 -$1200 or more.